Davao–Cotabato Road: Kabacan to Midsayap

 At Kabacan, the Davao–Cotabato Road traverses towards Maguindanao del Sur into Datu Montawal and Pagalungan.
 It then enters Cotabato, traversing Pikit and Aleosan onto towards Midsayap for 42 km.
 At Midsayap, it links to N940 that traverses towards Marbel.

 Midsayap to Sultan Kudarat, Maguindanao del Norte

 N75 traverses towards into Libungan and links up with Banisilan–Guiling–Alamada–Libungan Road (N944).
 It finally traverses towards Pigcawayan and Sultan Kudarat into its western section.
 The western section of Davao–Cotabato Road (N75) links back into the Pan-Philippine Highway in 33 km.

 History

 The highway existed back to the American colonial era as part of Highway 1 in Mindanao that linked Surigao and Davao via Cagayan.
+The entire highway was once considered part of the Pan-Philippine Highway, until the route was realigned from the section west of Digos (via Koronadal) to the southern roads passing through General Santos.
 The route markers were added in 2014 (for N1/AH26) and 2017 (for N75), although the look of the N75 route marker is different in Davao del Sur due to the stretched 5.

+In the mid-2020s, the section of the road between the Bonifacio Rotunda and Carlos P. Garcia National Highway was redesignated as N916-5, as N1 was redesignated to the latter.
+Despite this reclassification to a secondary national road, the segment retains its status as part of the Pan-Philippine Highway or Asian Highway 26 (AH26) network.